Bengali Language Movement (Barak Valley): Background

 The Barak Valley, forming the major part of the erstwhile Cachar district in undivided Assam, though predominantly Hindu (59.6%) and Muslim (39.13%), was overwhelmingly Bengali-speaking (78.73%), followed by Hindi (10.33%), while Assamese was spoken by only a small minority (0.33%).
 After independence, the growth of Assamese linguistic nationalism in the Brahmaputra Valley was reflected in political initiatives to establish Assamese as the sole official language of the state, extending to the Bengali-speaking Barak Valley.
-The issue took a decisive turn in 1960 when a proposal was introduced to formalise Assamese as the state’s only official language.
+The issue took a decisive turn in 1960 when a proposal was introduced to formalise Assamese as the state's only official language.

 In April 1960, a proposal was raised at the Assam Pradesh Congress Committee to declare Assamese as the state's sole official language.
 On 10 October 1960, Bimala Prasad Chaliha, the then Chief Minister of Assam, presented a bill in the Legislative Assembly that sought to legalize Assamese as the sole official language of the state.
-Ranendra Mohan Das, the legislator from Karimganj (North) assembly constituency and an ethnic Bengali, protested against the bill on the grounds that it sought to impose the language of a third of the population over the other two-thirds.
-On 24 October, the bill was passed in the Assam legislative assembly, making Assamese the state's only official language.
+Ranendra Mohan Das, the legislator from the Karimganj (North) assembly constituency and an ethnic Bengali, protested against the bill on the grounds that it sought to impose the language of a third of the population over the other two-thirds.
+On 24 October, the bill was passed in the Assam Legislative Assembly, making Assamese the state's only official language.

-The Movement
+The movement

 Protest

 On 5 February 1961, the Cachar Gana Sangram Parishad was formed to protest the imposition of Assamese in the Bengali-speaking Barak Valley.
 On 14 April, the people of Silchar, Karimganj, and Hailakandi observed a Sankalpa Divas in protest against the injustice of the Assamese government.
-On 24 April, the Parishad left for a two-week padayatra in the Barak Valley, in the regions surrounding Silchar and Karimganj to raise awareness among the populace.
+On 24 April, the Parishad left for a two-week padayatra in the Barak Valley, in the regions surrounding Silchar and Karimganj, to raise awareness among the populace.
 The Satyagrahis, who took part in the padayatra, walked over 200 miles and covered several villages.
 The procession ended on 2 May in Silchar.
 Later on, a similar padayatra was organized in Hailakandi.
 After the padayatra, Rathindranath Sen, the Parishad leader, declared that if Bengali was not accorded the status of official language by 13 April 1961, a complete work stoppage (called a hartal) would be observed on 19 May from dawn to dusk.
 The Parishad also called for due recognition of the languages of other linguistic minorities.

 On 12 May, the soldiers of the Assam Rifles, the Madras Regiment, and the Central Reserve Police staged a flag march in Silchar.
-On 18 May, the Assam police arrested three prominent leaders of the movement, namely Nalinikanta Das, Rathindranath Sen, and Bidhubhushan Chowdhury, the editor of weekly Yugashakti.
+On 18 May, the Assam police arrested three prominent leaders of the movement, namely Nalinikanta Das, Rathindranath Sen, and Bidhubhushan Chowdhury, the editor of the weekly Yugashakti.